-To us, Camden Maine is the prettiest town on the central Maine coast.
-It is also the place in Mid-Coast Maine were we spend the most of our time.
-Camden is also made for walking and browsing.
-While relatively small, it is loaded with restaurants, interesting shops, galleries, and a picturorous harbor.
+Camden Maine is one prettiest town on the central Maine coast which offers the additional benefit of close proximity to Rockport’s museums, galleries and restaurants.
+It is also the place in Mid-Coast Maine were usually stay.
+Camden is made for walking and browsing.
+While relatively small, it is loaded with restaurants, interesting shops, galleries, and has a beautiful harbor.
 The town also has a millstream and a small waterfall that flows through the middle of downtown.

 What To Do in Camden

 We always like to take a walk past some of the pretty High Street mansions with beautifully-restored former Ship Captain homes (many of which have been converted into inns) and churches.
 Once we catch an owner combining a spirit of the Halloween season and a love of football, with appropriately attired skeletons kicking, passing and catching passes and admonishing oneself for missed catch.